Parallel Spawning Strategies for Dynamic-Aware MPI Applications: Strategies for spawning processes in parallel

 \subsection{Binary connection}

-Once synchronization between all groups is complete, the connection operation can begin.
-The adopted strategy consists of making pairwise binary connections in several successive steps.
-In each step, groups with an identifier less than half the number of active groups perform an \texttt{MPI\_Comm\_accept} operation, while those with a higher identifier execute an \texttt{MPI\_Comm\_connect}.
+Once synchronization between all groups is completed, the connection operation can begin.
+The adopted strategy consists of establishing binary connections between pairs of groups in several successive steps.
+In each one, groups with an identifier less than half the number of active groups perform an \texttt{MPI\_Comm\_accept}, while those with a higher identifier execute an \texttt{MPI\_Comm\_connect}.
 In the case of an odd number of groups, the middle group is temporarily excluded from that step and proceeds directly to the next one.

-Each group connects to the group whose identifier is its mirror image within the current set of active groups, that is, the group symmetrically positioned relative to the center.
 Once the connection is completed, both groups are merged into a new communicator and adopt a common group identifier, corresponding to the group that executed the \texttt{MPI\_Comm\_accept} call.

 This procedure is repeated, halving the number of active groups at each step, until all processes are connected within a single group.
-Figure~\ref{fig:Parallel_Spawn-Connect} shows an example in which seven spawned groups are connected in three steps, continuing the scenario previously illustrated in Figure~\ref{fig:Parallel_Spawn-8Nodes}.
+Figure~\ref{fig:5-Parallel_Spawn-Connect} shows an example in which seven spawned groups are connected in three steps, continuing the scenario previously illustrated in Figure~\ref{fig:5-Parallel_Spawn-8Nodes}.

 Thanks to the synchronization mechanism described earlier, no strict ordering is required for the execution of Connect operations.
 Groups performing accept simply wait for incoming connections, regardless of the order in which they arrive.